Parabeac/parabeac_core/README.md

 # How to create & run Parabeac eggs
 Parabeac eggs are essentially plugins that change the way a set of design elements are interpreted.
 A very simple example of this are 2 eggs that we created called NavBar & TabBar.
 Eggs are loaded into the project before the runtime of Parabeac-Core because unfortunately dart doesn't support [dynamic module loading](https://github.com/dart-lang/sdk/issues/10530).

+You can also create your own eggs!
+By using our [Parabeac Egg Template](https://github.com/Parabeac/parabeac-egg-template) you can quickly define your own semantics and corresponding code generation which allows for the most flexible and robust export customization possible.
+You can also upload your eggs to our **_git-based marketplace for templates_** to help support the community going forward.

 To add a Parabeac egg, download the egg and add it to the `parabeac-core/plugins` folder.
 When you run Parabeac-Core it will automatically grab & import the egg into the project.